DynamicsAndNeuralSystems/pyspi/README.md

 </p>

 _pyspi_ is a comprehensive python library for computing statistics of pairwise interactions (SPIs) from multivariate time-series (MTS) data.

-The code provides easy access to hundreds of methods for evaluating the relationship between pairs of time series, from simple statistics (like correlation) to advanced multi-step algorithms (like Granger causality).
+The toolbox provides easy access to hundreds of methods for evaluating the relationship between pairs of time series, from simple statistics (like correlation) to advanced multi-step algorithms (like Granger causality).
 The code is licensed under the [GNU GPL v3 license](http://www.gnu.org/licenses/gpl-3.0.html) (or later).

 **Feel free to reach out for help with real-world applications.**